GenHavoc/DeepFLow/README.md

 1)  Pretrained on ImageNet as frozen base models and trained a custom classifier on top.
 2) Unfroze the base model and continued training with a lower learning rate to adapt deeper layers to the dog breed classification task.

+Performance-
+Maximum accuracy of 92% on all base layers frozen.
+Maximum accuracy  of 79% on fine tuning base layers.